yash10p/Classify_Sports_Action/README.md

 on sports data.

 ## Architecture
-2-Stream CNN approach was followed with one CNN taking RGB images resized to other taking optical flow generated from the  image as part of preprocessing.
+2-Stream CNN approach was followed with one CNN taking resized RGB images to the other taking optical flow generated from the image as part of preprocessing.

 The RGB CNN learns object detection whereas the optical flow CNN learns motion in the frames.